YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 In a nutshell, the most important legacy I left was that I injected the **sustainable, horizontally scalable software development
 DNA into my systems**, and spread it to other sisters in the wider organisation to some extent.
-Citi loved scorecarding systems based on their software maturity, and my system always appeared on the top lists within the department.
+This company was quite fund of scorecarding systems based on their software development maturity, and my system always appeared on the top lists within the department.
 This kind of made every one look good.
 My direct manager back then even used it as one of his 'achievements' to justify his promotion.
 I laughed my head off.